skbn/tinyedit/readme.txt

 - LATIN-2 (ISO-8859-2, Central European)

 Rich text and legacy file formats tinyedit can open and save .rtf and .wp/.wp4 files with partial rich-text support.
 When such a file is loaded, the editor switches to rich mode and the formatting shortcuts (Ctrl+Alt+B/I/U/L/E/R/J on Unix/Windows, Alt+Shift+B/I/U/L/E/R/J on AmigaOS) become available.
 RTF preserves bold/italic/underline/alignment but drops color.
-WP 4.2 requires an 8-bit charset for saving and does not store font/size.
+WP 4.1.12 - 4.2 requires an 8-bit charset for saving and does not store font/size For best compatibility with WordPerfect 4.1.12 - 4.2 it is recommended to set the charset to CP437 both for reading (View) and saving (Save), either per-file with F3 / Alt+C or as the default charset in Setup

+Printing
+tinyedit includes experimental built-in printing support with a unified print dialog.
+Press Ctrl+Alt+M (Alt+Shift+M on AmigaOS) to open the print popup

+Output formats:
+- PDF: default format, always available.
+Used for local printing on Unix (piped to lp/lpr) and Windows (shell print verb on a temporary PDF)
+- PCL: PCL 5/6 for legacy laser and inkjet printers
+- URF (Apple Raster): required by AirPrint-compatible printers; requires FreeType (USE_URF=1)

+Local printing:
+- Unix: pipes the generated PDF to lp (fallback lpr); CUPS handles the rest.
+A specific printer can be set in Setup
+- Windows: writes a temporary PDF and invokes the shell print verb; alternatively lists installed printers via the Win32 spooler
+- AmigaOS: writes charset-converted text directly to PRT: (printer.device); reads PrinterPrefs to identify the configured driver

+Network printing (IPP / AirPrint):
+Optional IPP/IPPS client (USE_IPP=1) sends jobs directly to network printers.
+Combined with mDNS/Bonjour discovery, tinyedit can find AirPrint printers on the LAN, query their capabilities (media sizes, duplex, color, quality, copies, orientation, number-up, sources, types, resolutions) via Get-Printer-Attributes, and submit jobs with Print-Job.
+TLS (ipps://) is supported via the platform HTTP client; on AmigaOS this requires AmiSSL (WITH_AMISSL=1)

+Print options:
+The print dialog exposes the media size, duplex (sides), color mode, quality, copies, orientation, number-up, media source, media type, resolution, document format and the print font (path and size, alternative to the screen font)
+These map to IPP job attributes when printing over IPP/IPPS, and are remembered across sessions

 Other useful shortcuts